strimzi/proposals/075-connector-offsets-support.md

 If the user wants to see an updated set of offsets they will need to re-annotate the resource.

-The ConfigMap the operator creates will be called `{connector}-offsets` by default, where `{connector}` is the name of the KafkaConnector CR that was annotated.
+The name of the ConfigMap the operator creates/updates will be set by the user in the KafkaConnector CR.
-The KafkaConnector CRD will also be updated to contain a new property called `listOffsets` that when set will override the name of the ConfigMap the operator creates/updates with the endpoint response.
+The KafkaConnector CRD will be updated to contain a new property called `listOffsets` that must be set for the `strimzi.io/connectorOffsets=list` annotation to take effect.
 The structure of the `listOffsets` property will be as below, to allow it to be extended in future if required:

 ```yaml